Peter-Hennessy/HACCP-FLOW/README.md

 This section contains all Social Media Links which when selected will open in a separate page.
 The Social Media links are the to enhance the User Experience, They are set in a square Font Awesome format to contrast other elements on the page and also adds a Clean design to the foot of the page

 - #### Request Demo
-This section is embedded in the About Us Section, it has a contrasting color to the rest of the text and it is situated on a teal background to stand out on the page.
+This section is embedded in the **About Us Section**, it has a contrasting color to the rest of the text, and it is situated on a teal background to stand out on the page.
 This link will redirect you to another page with a form to fill and submit

+ # Future Features

+ - In the Future I would Like to add a video to the Landing Page this will give the User an example of what HACP-FLOW can offer

+ - I would also like to have a section with a pricing structure to show Users the different options available

+ - I am in the process of creating a Food Safety Management System in partnership with the [Nimbus Centre](https://www.nimbus.cit.ie/) and hope to have a MVP by year end, and use this static webpage to promote it

  [Top](<#contents>)